List of Roblox games: Super Bomb Survival

+Theme Park Tycoon 2

+Theme Park Tycoon 2 is a business simulation game where the player must construct their own theme park on a budget.
+The game features various different mechanics for the player to keep track of, such as sanitary conditions, while having to accommodate for as many guests as possible with various different amenities.
+Also featured in the game are online leaderboards, allowing the player to compete with others globally in revenue and guest attendance numbers.
+This game also have some missions, where some users can do their tasks about putting a new ride, or finding guests inside the theme park.
+The game has been compared to RollerCoaster Tycoon.

+The Mimic

+The Mimic is a horror game that consists of four distinct "books" based on Japanese folklore where the player is the main character.
+The game is also a participant in the first edition of The Hunt.
+Allyson Cochran, writing for The Gamer, applauded the game's "astonishingly impressive graphics", further elaborating that it would "leave you questioning if you've stumbled upon a Roblox game at all".
+Logan Gilchrist of Dot Esports called the game "interesting because it provides more story than the average Roblox horror game".
+The Mimic was nominated "Best Horror" in the 2024 Roblox Innovation Awards, however lost.

 Tower of Hell

-Tower of Hell is a multiplayer obstacle course game where the player must get past a variety of obstacles to get to the top of the tower.
+Tower of Hell is a multiplayer platform game where the player must get past a variety of obstacles to get to the top of the tower.
 Unlike traditional Roblox obstacle courses, there are no checkpoints.
 Tower of Hell has been played around 19.2 billion times as of October 2022.
 The game was nominated "Best Mobile Game" in the 7th annual Bloxy awards, however lost.

 Welcome to Bloxburg

-Welcome to Bloxburg is a game developed by Coeptus, and published by Coffee Stain Studios.
-The game is based on The Sims, and is noted for being a Roblox game in which players have to purchase 25 Robux before playing.
-As of October 2022, the game had been played 6.7 billion times.
-Welcome to Bloxburg was used as a demonstrative tool at a summer camp called the Junior Builder Camp in order to teach children about homebuilding.
+Welcome to Bloxburg is a life-simulation and role-playing game created in 2014.
+Based on The Sims, it cost 25 Robux to access the game, before becoming free-to-play on June 15, 2024.
+It was acquired by Embracer Group in 2023 under Coffee Stain Gothenburg, a subsidiary of Coffee Stain Studios created for Bloxburg.
+Welcome to Bloxburg was used as a demonstrative tool at a summer camp called the Junior Builder Camp to teach children about homebuilding.

 Work at a Pizza Place

 Work at a Pizza Place is a game in which players work together to fulfill orders at a pizza parlor.
-The game is considered a classic among the Roblox userbase, due to it being one of the oldest still-popular games on the platform, with the creator attributing its success to the game's ability to encourage socializing.
+The game is considered a classic among the Roblox userbase, due to it being one of the oldest still-popular games on the platform—first released on November 3, 2007—with the creator attributing its success to the game's ability to encourage socializing.
 The game has received praise for its driving mechanics.
-Work at a Pizza Place has been played over 4 billion times as of October 2022.
+Work at a Pizza Place was the first game on Roblox to be played 100 million times, and it has been played 5 billion times as of February 2025.

 Licensed games

-These games are based on an intellectual property separate from Roblox and have the owner's license to do so.
+These games are derived from intellectual properties separate from Roblox and have the owners' licenses to do so.

-Duolingo Game Hub

-Duolingo Game Hub is a promotional game officially licensed and promoted by Duolingo.
-The game consists of a "Spanish or Vanish" maze where players have to collect items for the owl and an arcade full of fan-made games.